solana-labs/solana/doc/json-rpc.md

 Connect to the websocket at `ws://<ADDRESS>/<PATH>` returned from the request
 - Submit subscription requests to the websocket using the methods below
 - Multiple subscriptions may be active at once
 - The subscription-channel socket will close when client closes websocket.
-To create new subscriptions, send a new `subscriptionChannel` JSON-RPC reqest.
+To create new subscriptions, send a new `subscriptionChannel` JSON-RPC request.

 ---

 ### accountSubscribe
-*alias: accountSub*
 Subscribe to an account to receive notifications when the userdata for a given account public key changes

 ##### Parameters: